Is it ever acceptable to propose at Christmas?

 Under the mistletoe, down on one knee — is a tinsel-trimmed proposal ever a good idea?

 Proposals aren’t dangerous, we hear you cry!
 True.
-But, before you shout ‘Scrooge!’ and get down on one knee anyway, maybe take a moment to think.
+But, before you shout "Scrooge!" and get down on one knee anyway, perhaps take a moment to think.
 Are you proposing because you’re ready, really in love and the timing is just magically, monumentally right?
-Or has that third glass of wine and the fact you’ve just successfully cooked a massive turkey got you riding a confident Christmas high?
+Or, has that third glass of wine and the fact you’ve just successfully cooked a massive turkey got you riding a confident Christmas high?

 If it’s the latter, it’s time to press pause.
 Snap shut that ring box and have a read of our top tips for festive proposals.
-That way, even if you’re dead set on taking the plunge between carolling and Christmas dinner, you won’t wake up on Boxing Day with any regrets…
+That way, even if you’re dead-set on taking the plunge inbetween carolling and Christmas dinner, you won’t wake up on Boxing Day with regrets…

 Does she really want her family there?

 Another thing about Christmas: it’s not very private.
-If your bride-to-be, for some reason, decides she doesn’t want to tie the knot with you — you don’t want to be popping the question in front of Uncle Geoff.
+If your bride-to-be, for some reason, decides she doesn’t want to tie the knot with you, then you don’t want to be popping the question in front of Uncle Geoff.
 That’s an unsalvageable situation.
-You’re better off getting that perfume she originally hinted at — and not risking the red faces.
+You’re better off getting that perfume she originally hinted at and not risk the red faces.

 Even if you do get the answer you were hoping for, you’ll steal all of those moments in which she wanted to surprise her family with the flash of a new diamond ring.
-Because, somewhere in the room, there’ll be a tech-savvy cousin who’s a fiend for social media — and your big news will be broken before you can say ‘Facebook Live’.
+Because, somewhere in the room, there’ll be a tech-savvy cousin who’s a fiend for social media – and your big news will be broken before you can say "Instagram Live".

 Am I doing this because I didn’t get her a gift?